 Hepatitis B and C are among the most common viral infections in the world.
-At least 263 million worldwide in 2017 – are carriers of hepatitis B or C virus infections, which can remain asymptomatic for decades.1,2
+In 2017, at least 263 million people worldwide were carriers of hepatitis B or C virus infections, which can remain asymptomatic for decades.1,2

 95% of people living with viral